-Action: Reduce pesticide, herbicide or fertiliser use
+Reduce pesticide, herbicide or fertiliser use

-Pesticides, herbicides and fertilisers may degrade bat foraging habitats and reduce the availability of prey.
+Pesticides, herbicides, and fertilisers may degrade bat foraging habitats and reduce the availability of prey.
 Bats may also become directly contaminated, as these substances can persist and accumulate in ecosystems.
 Exposure to contaminants may not only kill bats but can have serious sub-lethal effects.
-For example, pesticide exposure can cause altered behaviour, reproductive failure, and disruption of hormones and the immune system (Bayat et al 2014).
+For example, pesticide exposure can cause altered behaviour, reproductive failure, and disruption of hormones and the immune system (Bayat et al. 2014).

-For studies that involve reducing pesticide, herbicide or fertiliser use alongside other interventions, see ‘Threat: Agriculture – All farming systems – Use organic farming instead of conventional farming’.
+For studies that involve excluding the use of pesticide, herbicide, or fertiliser alongside other interventions, see ‘Use organic farming instead of conventional farming’.

 Bayat S., Geiser F., Kristiansen P. & Wilson S.C.
 (2014) Organic contaminants in bats: trends and new issues.
 Environment International, 63, 40–52.